 If you are wondering how to handle sibling rivalry first learn how to identify it.
 You can easily detect siblings rivalry when you hear such criticisms siblings have for one another:

 - My mother loves him more.

 - She always gets what she wants.

-- Why you always yell at me, while you never say a word to her.
+- Why you always yell at me, while you never say a word to him.

 - I can’t believe my mother loaned him the car.

 And the list goes on.
-This has led to clashes among siblings.
+These all are sibling rivalry examples This has led to clashes among siblings.
+So you see this sibling rivalry psychology does originate from parents having their favorites.
 This may also add stress to your already stressed adult life.
 At the peak, when you have to concentrate on building your career, this is the least you should be worry and stress about.
 For some, it may cease with time and later they would wonder how silly it was, but sometimes when it is deep-rooted in your subconsciousness, it may get difficult to forget.

 As most of us know, the favorite child still exists, whether we acknowledge it or not.
 Leaving it unspoken may even make the adult sibling rivalry stronger and more damaging.
+Once you have identified sibling rivalry disorders between your children, it is easy for anyone to implement sibling rivalry solutions in their daily lives.
 The very first step towards creating something is to acknowledge having it, only then you can get to its root and know the real reason.
 Keeping things to oneself, instead of talking it out creates bridges between siblings.
 Sit together and talk on equal terms, maybe your sibling isn’t aware that you are hurt because of his words or actions.
-Accepting our own jealousy, and recognizing it without asking your sibling to do the same, is the first step.
+Accepting our own jealousy, and recognizing it without asking our sibling to do the same, is the first step.